 Do you allow children/minors?

 Absolutely!
-We welcome those under 21 (such as families, kids, babies) to visit our taproom with parents or guardians to enjoy games, our kids’ area, and our non-alcoholic snacks and beverages (e.g., soda, seltzer, juice).
+We welcome those under 21 (such as families, kids, babies) to visit our taproom with parents or guardians to enjoy games, our kids’ area, snacks, and our non-alcoholic beverages (e.g., soda, juice boxes).

 Why do you close so early?

 Our taproom is a place for grown-ups to enjoy a civilized drink with family and friends.
 Closing on the early side allows us to preserve this atmosphere.

 Yes!
 Weather permitting, the covered area directly in front of our windows has tables and chairs for your enjoyment.